ganhaque/csc-2463-assignments/integration/baba-is-you-proposal.md

 ### CODE CONTROL (likely)
 There will be a region where the player can write their code and run by pressing a button.
 Maybe add vim editing or let user upload a text file.

+### MONO MODE (default likely)
+Player only control one BABA but can switch the color of the BABA

 Example code:
 ```js